percy/percy-appium-java/README.md

 > Note:
 >
-> For other hybrid apps the `await driver.switchContext('FLUTTER');` would change to context that it uses like say WEBVIEW etc.
+> For other hybrid apps the `driver.context("FLUTTER");` would change to context that it uses like say WEBVIEW etc.
 >
 ### Migrating Config